martinaiannacito/martinaiannacito.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher in the Science, Engineering and Technology group at the Kulak campus of [KU Leuven](https://kuleuven.be/english/kuleuven/).
+I am a postdoctoral researcher in the numerical analysis group at the [Departement of Mathematics of Alma Mater Studiorum - University of Bologna](https://matematica.unibo.it/it/index.html).
 My research area is **numerical linear algebra** and **scientific computing**.
 I am particularly interested in **tensor-based algorithms** and **finite precision arithmetic**.
-Currently,I am working under the supervision of Prof. [Lieven De Lathauwer](https://www.esat.kuleuven.be/stadius/person.php?id=22) on developing a numerical algorithm for computing the <em>Canonical Polyadic</em> tensor <em>Decomposition</em> and a generically unique rank-1 matrix factorization.
+In 2024, I joined the 2022 PRIN project [Low-rank Structures and Numerical Methods in Matrix and Tensor Computations and their Application](https://prinum22.cs.dm.unipi.it/).
+My work is supervised by Prof. [Valeria Simoncini](https://www.unibo.it/sitoweb/valeria.simoncini), Prof. [Davide Palitta](https://www.unibo.it/sitoweb/davide.palitta) and Prof. [Michele Ruggeri](https://www.unibo.it/sitoweb/m.ruggeri).
+The project focuses on <em>matrix and tensors equations for PDE, low low-rank approximation and data science applications</em>.
+Between May 2023 and March 2024, I was a research fellow in the Science, Engineering and Technology group at the Kulak campus of [KU Leuven](https://kuleuven.be/english/kuleuven/).
+I worked on the development of numerical algorithms for computing the <em>Canonical Polyadic tensorDecomposition</em>

 In 2022, I obtained my Ph.D. at the [Inria Center of the University of Bordeaux](https://inria.fr/en/inria-centre-university-bordeaux) under the supervision of Prof. [Olivier Coulaud](https://people.bordeaux.inria.fr/coulaud/) and Prof. [Luc Giraud](https://team.inria.fr/hiepacs/team-members/luc-giraud/), both members of the [Concace](https://concace.gitlabpages.inria.fr/)